chintans1/simplefin-lunchmoney/readme.md

-# Fidelity Sync with LunchMoney
+# SimpleFIN Sync with LunchMoney

-Using SimpleFIN Bridge, this should help you sync your Fidelity assets with LunchMoney.
+Using SimpleFIN Bridge, this should help you sync SimpleFIN-connected banks with LunchMoney.

 ### Plan
 - [ ] Establish communication with SimpleFIN Bridge